 SIOP dues are $100 for professional members (Fellows, Members, Associates, International Affiliates) and $50 for Student Affiliates & Retired statuses.

-The following conditions apply for those making dues payments outside of the May 1 – June 30 window (for instance, new members or those rejoining SIOP after a membership has lapsed):
+The following conditions apply for those making dues payments outside of the May and June renewal window (for instance, new members or those rejoining SIOP after a membership has lapsed):

 - If you make a dues payment between July 1 - February 28 (or February 29, in a Leap Year), your payment will count towards the current dues year.
-This means you WILL owe dues again in May when the new dues year begins.
+This means you WILL owe dues again by June 30.

-- If you make a dues payment between March 1 - April 30, your payment will count towards the coming dues year.
-This means you will NOT owe dues again in May when the new dues year begins.
+- If you make a dues payment between March 1 - June 30, your payment will count towards the coming dues year.
+This means you will NOT owe dues again until the following June 30.

 Membership benefits are activated immediately upon dues payment.
-There is no prorating of membership dues for those joining during the middle of a dues year.
-Print subscriptions to IOP begin with the next available issue.
-Back issues of TIP or IOP can be viewed digitally at http://www.siop.org/tip/tip.aspx and http://www.siop.org/journal/siopjournal.aspx respectively.
+There is no prorating of membership dues for those joining outside the regular May and June renewal time.
+Print subscriptions to the IOP journal begin with the next available issue.
+You must opt-in to receive a print edition of IOP, which can be done through your my.SIOP member profile once your membership dues are paid.
+Back issues of TIP or IOP can be viewed digitally at http://www.siop.org/tip/tip.aspx and http://www.siop.org/journal/siopjournal.aspx, respectively.